Some of the areas biomass projects have to comply with are:

 - Control of Substances Hazardous to Health Regulations

-In addition to this there are a wide range of approved codes of practice which HESCO are experienced at implementing and we are also members of Heat Trust.
+In addition to this there are a wide range of approved codes of practice which HESCO are experienced at implementing.

 Heat networks are set to play a key role in meeting carbon reduction targets and helping to create a sustainable energy future.